agarie/typeCalc/README.md

 INTRODUCTION
 ============

-TypeCalc is a calculator made for the Pokémon games (all generations except RBY) to generate a report of how many weaknesses your team have, based on the traditional type chart.
+TypeCalc is a calculator made for the Pokémon games (all generations except RBY) used to generate a report of how many weaknesses your team have, based on the traditional type chart.

 The code uses strict mode and is tested with JsTestDriver.
 I intent to document it with JSDoc 3 in the future.
 I'm trying to tidy up the code as much as possible, as a means to improve my JavaScript skills.
 Please let me know if you have any suggestions.